mknichel/javascript-errors/README.md

     at fnVariableName (http://mknichel.github.io/javascript-errors/javascript-errors.js:169:37)
 ```

-If this variable is defined within another function, all browsers will use just the name of the variable as the name of the function in the stack trace except for Firefox, which will use a different form that concatenates the name of the outer function with the name of the inner variable.
+Even more nuanced than that, if this variable is defined within another function, all browsers will use just the name of the variable as the name of the function in the stack trace except for Firefox, which will use a different form that concatenates the name of the outer function with the name of the inner variable.
 Example:

 ```javascript
 function throwErrorFromInnerFunctionAssignedToVariable() {